 Enjoy the popular local eatery, Pharmacy Burger Parlor and Beer Garden, for lunch.
 Take a quick trip to the northeast side of town and experience Music Valley.
 Hit the shops, the music venues, and music attractions.
 Then travel over the river and hit one of Nashville’s famed record stores, Third Man Records, a record label office, photo studio and live venue founded by Jack White.

 Travel over to The Gulch and see how it has perfectly combined its industrial background with a contemporary style to create and area of upscale restaurants and vibrant nightlife.
-After shopping at Two Old Hippies, a store lined with collections of rock ‘n’ roll memorabilia, get a home-brewed drink at Yazoo Brewery.
+After shopping at Two Old Hippies, a store lined with collections of rock ‘n’ roll memorabilia, get a home-brewed drink at Rock Bottom Restaurant & Brewery.

-Have dinner at one of a number of hip restaurants in The Gulch, such as City Fire, a casual restaurant with whole wheat flatbreads and an expansive wine list, Whiskey Kitchen, a favorite see-and-be-seen tavern, or Kayne Prime, an upscale steakhouse that features American fare and artisanal cocktails.
+Have dinner at one of a number of hip restaurants in The Gulch, such as Sunda taking classic, culturally-important dishes from all over the Sunda Shelf, Whiskey Kitchen, a favorite see-and-be-seen tavern, or Kayne Prime, an upscale steakhouse that features American fare and artisanal cocktails.

 Finish off the day with a night of authentic bluegrass at the famous Station Inn, a staple in the Nashville community since 1974 that offers live acoustic music nightly.
 If bluegrass isn’t your scene, check out the cozy Mercy Lounge on Cannery Row, where buzz-bands and renowned national talents hit the stage on any given night.